 Common areas - In the large shed there is a large common room with couch, television, table and chairs and kitchenette.
-The kitchenette has a fridge / freezer, microwave, toaster and kettle.
-Just off this, there is an en-suite with shower, basin and toilet and in the shed you will find a laundry with tub and washing machine.
-The clothes line is on the northern side of the shed as you enter the common room.
+The kitchenette has a microwave, toaster and kettle.
+Just off this you will find a full gym.
 There is also a BBQ for communal use.

 Accommodation - An old RAAF interpreters cabin has been converted into two bedrooms.
-Each room has a triple bunk, complete with safety rail and ladder, (double bottom and single top), a small gentlemen's cupboard, a lamp and there is also a port-a-cot for those with young children.
+One room has a triple bunk, complete with safety rail and ladder, (double bottom and single top) and the other a queen bed.
+Each room has a small gentlemen's cupboard, a lamp and there is also a port-a-cot for those with young children.
 BYO bedding and towels.
-Its primary use is for respite / emergency accommodation.
-CURRENTLY UNAVAILABLE FOR BOOKINGS
+Its primary use is for respite / emergency accommodation and this takes priority should the need arise.

 Food - You will need to supply all your own food and drink and prepare it yourself.
-I try to keep the kitchenette stocked with basic condiments such as salt, pepper, butter, oil, sauces, tea, coffee, sugar, long life milk, cling wrap, alfoil, paper towel and the like.
 The kitchenette is also equipped with basic cutlery, crockery, pots, pans, mugs, glasses and plastics.

 Power - Power is limited, but may be able to be provided in low tempo periods.
 If you have a 15 amp cable you must use a AS/NZ approved 15 amp to 10 amp converter to plug into our power as currently only have 10 amp plugs available.

 Fires - There is a large communal fire area complete with a one of a kind fire pit.
 There are also a few other additional, smaller fire pits for use in private camping areas.
-You will find plenty of kindling and fire wood onsite although you will most likely have to collect yourself and I have a chainsaw to cut larger pieces.
-I try to keep the fire area stocked with larger chopped firewood as much as possible.
+You will find plenty of kindling and fire wood onsite although you will have to collect yourself and I have a chainsaw to cut larger pieces.

 Facilities - Inside the large shed you will find a gym.
-It includes a commercial treadmill and cross trainer, a multi-station work out machine, recumbent bike, rowing machine, flat bench, incline bench, free weights, mats, rollers, boxing equipment, fit ball and hand weights.
-Outside next to the accommodation there is a brand new 8m mineral pool for your enjoyment.
+It includes a commercial treadmill and cross trainer, a multi-station work out machine, recumbent bike, rowing machine, flat bench, incline bench, free weights, mats, rollers, boxing equipment, fit ball, hand weights, yoga mats, yoga bolsters and boxing bag.
+Outside next to the accommodation there is a mineral therapy pool for your enjoyment.